kiran-brahma/obsidan/content/Blog/merging-your-intuition-with-analytics.md

 ## Why our Intuition fails us

 In our current business landscape, data serves as the foundation for every decision.
-During my Statistics course at ISB, the professor always emphasized that "Correlation does not mean causation".
+During my Statistics course at ISB, the professor always emphasised that "Correlation does not mean causation".
 Reflecting on my professional journey, I can recall numerous occasions where my team's data-driven insights proved me wrong.
 Over time, I accepted the notion that opinions arrived without any data backing are just opinions and not insights.

 We need to acknowledge that everything around us is changing much faster than we can comprehend, a pace that continues to accelerate.
 Many commonly held beliefs are based on limited observations rather than absolute truths, as evident in the replacement of Newton's Laws of Motion with Einstein's theory of relativity in our understanding of motion